 Lamb has become quite a common ingredient in dog food due to its high-quality protein.
 It offers a different nutrient profile from the regular chicken and it is more affordable than beef.

 Although lamb is a great protein, it may not be suitable for dogs with certain ailments due to the special nature of this meat as it has a heating effect on the body after consumption.

-Read on to find out which situation warrants a good or bad idea to give dogs lamb.
+Read on to find out when it is suitable to give dogs lamb.

 Lamb, the meat of young domestic sheep, is a type of red meat — a term used for the meat of mammals that is richer in iron as compared to chicken or fish.
 Being rich in high-quality protein and many vitamins and minerals, lamb can be an excellent component of a healthy diet.

 Lamb is mainly composed of protein but also contains a host of amino acids and varying amounts of fat.
 The amount of fat varies depending on how much of it has been trimmed away, as well as the lamb’s diet, age, gender and feed.